 The MMU analyzed the causes of outages for the PJM system.
 The metric used was lost generation, which is the product of the duration of the outage and the size of the outage reduction.
 Lost generation can be converted into lost system equivalent availability.
-On a system wide basis, the resultant lost equivalent availability from forced outages is equal to the equivalent forced outage factor (EFOF), the resultant lost equivalent availability from maintenance outages is equal to the equivalent maintenance outage factor (EMOF), and the resultant lost equivalent availability from availability from planned outages is equal to the equivalent planned outage factor (EPOF).
+169 On a system wide basis, the resultant lost equivalent availability from forced outages is equal to the equivalent forced outage factor (EFOF), the resultant lost equivalent availability from maintenance outages is equal to the equivalent maintenance outage factor (EMOF), and the resultant lost equivalent availability from planned outages is equal to the equivalent planned outage factor (EPOF).

-The PJM EFOF was 4.5 percent in 2022.
-Table 5-34 shows the causes of EFOF by unit type.
-Forced outages for boiler tube leaks, 15.1 percent of the system EFOF, were the largest single contributor to EFOF.
+The PJM EFOF was 4.4 percent in the first six months of 2022.
+Table 5-33 shows the causes of EFOF by unit type.
+Forced outages for boiler tube leaks, 15.5 percent of the system EFOF, were the largest single contributor to EFOF.

-Table 5-34 Contribution to PJM EFOF by unit type by cause: 2022
+Table 5-33 Contribution to PJM EFOF by unit type by cause: January through June, 2022